timjogorman/RicherEventDescription/guidelines.md

 would be true if copy-pasted into any contemporaneous article, note, or text, then it is most certainly GEN:

-\ex.
-The terrorists *fled* Jordan via the Lebanese border.
+- The terrorists *fled* Jordan via the Lebanese border.

 The truth of this fleeing EVENT depends on the identity of the terrorists and the context of the article to be true or false.
 Although \textit{these terrorists fled to Lebanon, the next may flee to someplace else entirely.
 Thus, it is ACTUAL.
 Compare with:

-\ex.
-Terrorists often *flee* to nation-states with crumbling governments to avoid *interference*.
+- Terrorists often *flee* to nation-states with crumbling governments to avoid *interference*.

 This fleeing EVENT would be equally true in any article about any